-In previous recent years, the New Year's fireworks where the main countdown is projected.
-In previous years, the main countdown projected in the IFC tower and the fireworks and light shows being launched from many of Hong Kong Island's landmark buildings.
+There is a focal point for the New Year's fireworks where the main countdown is projected.
+In previous years, the main countdown was displayed in the IFC tower, with the fireworks and light shows being launched from many of Hong Kong Island's landmark buildings.
 The show lasted a little bit over four minutes.
-Even though shorter and smaller in scope, the pyrotechnics were still a dazzling spectacle with superb atmosphere:
+Even though shorter and smaller in scope, the pyrotechnics were still a dazzling spectacle with a superb atmosphere:

 New features and improvements are constantly being added.
 The 2014 countdown celebrations featured "Shooting Stars" beginning an hour before the countdown.
-Every fifteen minutes, splashes of light will explode from the rooftops of the buildings surrounding the harbour.
+Every fifteen minutes, splashes of light would explode from the rooftops of the buildings surrounding the harbour.
 The 2016 countdown added "smileys" bursting out in the sky...

 Which side of the harbour?
 As a general rule, you should watch from whatever side you are staying and plan on walking.
 Trying to catch a taxi or the packed MTR on the way home when every one else is also trying to do the same is quite challenging to say the least.

-That aside, our favourite spot to watch is from the Tsim Sha Tsui side, you can watch all along the Promenade and Avenue of the Stars from the Star Ferry Terminal to the New World Centre in the East, anywhere where the Convention center, this year's focal point is in view would be preferable.
+One of our favourite spots to watch is from the Tsim Sha Tsui side, you can watch all along the Promenade and Avenue of the Stars from the Star Ferry Terminal to the New World Centre in the East.

 Another popular vantage point for fireworks is the Hung Hom Bypass which is closed to traffic between Salisbury Road and Hung Hom Road

-If staying in the Hong Kong Island side, consider the area around the Ferry Piers and in Wanchai around the Convention Centre and Bauhinia Square or anywhere along the Central Waterfront Promenade that extends from the Central Star Ferry Pier to Tamar Park and has elevated walkways for great views.
+If staying in the Hong Kong Island side, consider the area around the Convention Centre and Bauhinia Square or anywhere along the Central Waterfront Promenade that extends from the Central Star Ferry Pier to Tamar Park and has elevated walkways for great views.